2 Adults $ 1,100.00 CAD

 Friday — Arrive & Welcome

 4pm Check in to your lakeview room at Windermere House.
-Take your time.
-Explore the grounds, breathe in the lake air, and let the week fall away.

 5 – 6pm Gather fireside for a welcome with Wahta Mohawk Elders Lucia and Terry Sahanatien.
 Passed canapés and a warming drink in hand as stories, traditions and the spirit of maple season are shared.
 A rare and moving way to begin a weekend.

 Evening Dinner at your own pace.
 The fire pits, saunas and hot tub are yours for the evening.
+Friday dinner is not included in your stay.
+The Windermere Pub is open noon – 10pm for meals and snacks.

 Saturday — Forest to Farm to Table

 8 – 10am Grab and go breakfast at Windermere House.
-Fuel up — the morning ahead is a good one.

 10am Board the activity bus from Windermere House to Brooklands Farm.

 Noon – 1:30pm Sit down to a proper farm brunch inside the family’s 1876 log home.
-BBQ’d local sausages, buckwheat pancakes, farm fried potatoes, maple beans in farm tomato sauce, fresh fruit salad — syrup drawn from trees you walked that morning poured over all of it.
+Local sausages, buckwheat pancakes, farm fried potatoes, maple beans in farm tomato sauce, fresh fruit salad — syrup drawn from trees you walked that morning poured over all of it.
 Mimosas, juice, coffee and tea.

 1:30pm Board the activity bus back to Windermere House.